Addiction and Disease

 Can Disease Lead to Addiction?

 One of the risk factors for developing an addiction is mental illness.
 Depression or anxiety, for instance, can influence a person to self-medicate in order to moderate their moods.
 Drinking alcohol or smoking marijuana may provide temporary relief from a low mood or high stress.
 However, in the long term, the use of an addictive substance amplifies depression or anxiety.
-Over time, a cyclical pattern develops in which a person increases both their consumption of and dependency on a substance.
+Over time, a cyclical pattern develops in which a person increases both their consumption of and dependence on a substance.

 A person can be also afflicted with “two or more disorders or illnesses.”
 NIDA refers to this as “comorbidity,” also referred to as dual diagnosis and co-occurring disorders.
 The illnesses can occur simultaneously or sequentially.
 For example, there is a high correlation between mental illness and substance abuse disorder.